HazemGabr232/Face_off/README.md

 # Face_off
-Smart attendence system using openCV and cloud computing
+Smart attendance system using openCV and cloud computing